swiftlang/swift-evolution/proposals/0298-asyncsequence.md

     let howHigh: Int
     var current = 1
     mutating func next() async -> Int? {
-      guard current <= howHigh else {
+      // If this task were truly async, we could use the `Task` API to check for cancellation here and return early. guard current <= howHigh else {
         return nil
       }